Skip to main content

 YouTube summary limits

-Visual material can also disappear from captions.
-A summary tool can sound confident while missing a chart, code demo, whiteboard, or slide that carries the actual evidence.
+Captions can also miss a chart, code demo, whiteboard, or slide that carries the proof.

-Also check whether the tool truncates long videos, hides timestamps, changes behavior behind login, or summarizes from a browser extension with permissions your team will not approve.
+Check whether the tool cuts off long videos, hides time marks, changes after login, or asks for browser access your team will reject.

 For important work, use a reliability checklist: